RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 ***This is a beta release feature***

-The extension supports remote debugging to `linux-arm` and requires netcoreapp 2.1.
+The extension supports remote debugging netcoreapp 2.1 on `linux-arm`.
+Debugging does not support netcoreapp 2.0.
 The extension has been tested against **`Raspbian 8 and 9`**.

 If you run into any problems, please file an [issue](https://github.com/omnisharp/omnisharp-vscode) and note in the text that this is related to `linux-arm`.